cindyhanae/personal-trainer2/README.md

 </ul>

 <h2 id="description">Description</h2>
 <p>Personal trainer's portfolio developed with the objective of improving my skills with HTML, CSS and Javascript.
 I used vanilla JS to create the mobile menu, the banner and the scroll effect.
 Specifically I used intersection observer on the scroll fade effect.
-For the banner I used keyframes.</p>
+For the banner I applied keyframes and CSS for the diagonal dividers.</p>

 <h2 id="status">Status</h2>
 Finished :heavy_check_mark: